 Recomposing the City is co-directed by Gascia Ouzounian (Music, University of Oxford) and Sarah Lappin (Architecture, Queen's University Belfast).
-Gascia and Sarah first collaborated in leading an intensive, week-long 'live project', Belfast Sound Works, for Architecture MArch and BSc students at Queen's.
-This programme was developed under the rubric of the award-winning educational initiative Street Society.
+Gascia and Sarah first collaborated in leading an intensive, week-long 'live project', Belfast Sound Works, for Architecture MArch and BSc students at Queen's in 2013.
+This programme was developed as part of the award-winning educational initiative Street Society.

-Following this they established a Project Research Group at the Institute for Collaborative Research in the Humanities at Queen's that ran in 2013-14.
+Following this they established a research group at the Institute for Collaborative Research in the Humanities at Queen's.
 This group brought together over twenty internal and external researchers from a variety of disciplines in examining the relationship of sound art to the city.

 Dr. Sarah Lappin (BA Columbia, MArch Princeton, PhD University of Ulster, RIBA) is an architect who teaches theory and design at Queens University Belfast.
 She is co-founder of the All-Ireland Architectural Research Group, and is the current Chair of the Steering Group of the Architectural Humanities Research Association.
 Dr. Lappin's research interests include architecture and identity and twentieth century architectural history.
 Her book Full Irish: New Architecture in Ireland (Princeton Architectural Press) was published in 2009.